rciam/rciam_probes/README.md

   -g GECKODRIVER,      --geckodriver GECKODRIVER   full path of the geckodriver executable(binary included) -r SERVICE,          --rp RP                     full URL of the Service Provider's Landing Page after a successfull authentication
-  -C,                  --console                   enable log output to stdout -J,                  --json                      enable output into json format -e,                  --inlocation                Pull monitoring data from an external source(URL endpoint)
+  -C,                  --console                   enable log output to stdout -J,                                              enable output into json format --json,                                          enable output into json format and provide the output path.
+The path must be relative to Nagios home directory.
+  -e,                  --inlocation                Pull monitoring data from an external source(URL endpoint)

 required arguments: